 VVS2 diamond is another popular type of clarity grade.
 These diamonds are slightly different from VVS1 diamonds.
 They usually have fewer than 10% of internal flaws.
 And their prices are much less than VVS1 diamonds.

 Pros; They are much less expensive than IF and VVS2, and they are readily available.

 Cons; The inclusion and flaws may be visible to the naked eye.

 VVS1 and VVS2 are two types of clarity grades of diamonds.
 Both of them are very similar but differ in terms of their price and some number of inclusions.
 Generally, VVS2 diamonds are cheaper than VVS1 diamonds, however, they are not that easy to identify they are almost identical and can be only identified under 10x magnification.

 Where are you able to obtain VVS Diamonds?

 Most jewelers can carry diamonds from across the whole clarity scale with the exception of flawless and internally flawless stones.
-Finegrown diamonds permits customers to look for diamonds supported any of the 4C’s.
+Finegrown diamonds permit customers to look for diamonds supported by any of the 4C’s.
 If you’re on the seek for VVS diamonds, the loose diamond search could be a great spot to start out.